ghar1821/2024-OSC-hackathon/content/challenges.md

 4. Construct tools to identify genes that characterise pseudotime

+Establish a method to determine which pseudotime method works best for a given dataset.
+Benchmark pseudotime methods

+How to extract biological meaning from pseudotime estimations.

 If you have a great idea outside of these challenges, that's great too - just make sure you find some hacking friends that want to help you solve it.